certainlyakhiro/FILE2/README.md

 <h1>🤖 | YSD: AkhiroBot<sub><sub><sub><sub><h6>- By Francis Raval & Rui Reogo & LiANE</h6></sub></sub></sub>
 Introduction</h1>

+******Join us on AkhiroBOT Community******

+• If you have encountered some error's in our upgraded botfile.
+You can join our group on Facebook, Just search the name AkhiroBOT Community to be stay tuned to our future updates on AkhiroBOT

 <img align="center" src="https://i.postimg.cc/J4StDcpg/lv-0-20240217160135-ezgif-com-video-to-gif-converter.gif"/>

 <h1>📦 | WHAT'S NEW?</h1>